Archive | Featured

 Posted on 23 December 2011 by Kari Gibson

 I want today’s post to testify God’s mercy in Ethiopia.
 I want every word to honor and respect and give all glory to the great Healer.
 The first thing that seared through my heart was a mother’s pain.
 What great lengths would I go through to seek help for my daughters?
 I love Hannah and Zoie with all my heart and I would give my life for them.
-I looked into the eyes of this desperate mother (Mulu) asking me to come to her home and pray for her sick daughter.
+I looked into the eyes of this desperate mother asking me to come to her home and pray for her sick daughter.
 I saw faith, fear, and hope in her eyes.
 I quickly grabbed a few girls on my team and told them to come with me to pray for this mother’s daughter.
 She held my hand and told me her daughter, Mercy was very sick and needed healing.
 Mercy was waiting for a miracle.

 We entered the tiny house, only room for a bed.
 Mercy was on her side and completely still.
 I had no idea why she was sick or if she was even conscience.
 I put my hand on her back and there was not a single movement.
 She was dead still.
 I felt fear prickling on my skin, but God immediately filled the space with His mighty power.
 We laid hands on sweet Mercy and prayed for her healing.
 I don’t remember any of the words we prayed, but I can only describe the moment as supernatural.
 I could feel His presence.
 I could feel His power.
 God was pouring His love through us straight into Mercy.

 God stirred our hearts to sing.
-My precious friend, Katie had our song “Healer” on her video camera from the previous day at Fistula Hospital and we played the song over Mercy.
+My precious friend, Katie had our song “Healer” from the previous day at Fistula Hospital and we played the song over Mercy.
 I will never forget our five voices filling up the tiny space with words of Healing.
 There is truly no words to express what happened that day in Korah.
 In obedience, we followed a mother to her home with great faith, but in return witnessed an act of Mercy.

 We walked back to the Korah Shelter and joined the team with preparing lunch.
 I had no idea if Mercy was going to make it today- her circumstances seemed so dire.
 Now, thinking back I have no idea why we didn’t scoop Mercy up in our arms and drive her to the clinic.
 We prayed for her, but was that enough?
 Thank you God for loving me and working through me despite my lack of faith.